kubernetes-retired/external-storage/docs/deployment.md

 Decide on a unique name to give the provisioner that follows the naming scheme `<vendor name>/<provisioner name>`.
 The provisioner will only provision volumes for claims that request a `StorageClass` with a `provisioner` field set equal to this name.
 For example, the names of the in-tree GCE and AWS provisioners are `kubernetes.io/gce-pd` and `kubernetes.io/aws-ebs`.

 Decide how to run nfs-provisioner and follow one of the below sections.
 See [here](#a-note-on-deciding-how-to-run) for help on deciding between a pod and deployment.
-In short, if you want to back provisioned `PersistentVolumes` with persistent storage (so that all PVs' data persists somewhere), running a deployment & service has some benefits.
+In short, if you want to back provisioned `PersistentVolumes` with persistent storage (so that all PVs' data persists somewhere), you should run a deployment & service.
 Otherwise, if you are okay with provisioned PVs being backed with just a Docker container layer (say, for scratch space), you can run a pod.
 If you are running in OpenShift, see [here](#a-note-on-running-in-openshift) for information on what authorizations the pod needs.

 * [In Kubernetes - Pod](#in-kubernetes---pod)
 * [In Kubernetes - Deployment](#in-kubernetes---deployment)